scmclimited/toon-format-spec/SPEC.md

 - The active delimiter declared by the bracket segment applies to:
   - splitting inline primitive arrays on that header line,
   - splitting tabular field names in "{…}",
-  - splitting all rows/items within the header’s scope,
+  - splitting all rows/items within the header's scope,
   - unless a nested header changes it.
 - The same delimiter symbol declared in the bracket MUST be used in the fields segment and in all row/value splits in that scope.
 - Absence of a delimiter symbol in a bracket segment ALWAYS means comma, regardless of any parent header.